runze1223/MLOW/README.md

 [![paper preview](./fig/Decomposition.png)](./fig/Decomposition.pdf)

-This is a PyTorch implementation of the paper: [VLANeXt: Recipes for Building Strong VLA Models](), MLOW is an interpretable Fourier-based decomposition method of mutiple effects, it is a temporal decompositon method rather than Fourier transform.
+This is a PyTorch implementation of the paper: [] MLOW: Interpretable Low-Rank Frequency Magnitude Decomposition of Multiple Effects for Time Series Forecasting.
+MLOW is an interpretable Fourier-based decomposition method that disentangles multiple effects of certain time series data using learned low-rank components, providing an interpretable decomposition in the temporal domain rather than operating in the complex frequency domain.

+If you find this project helpful, please don't forget to give it a ⭐ Star.
+Thank you very much!

 We'll keep updating this repository with new features and news.
 Please feel free to contact us if you have any questions or find any bugs.